 TENNISFRANCE.net - Ultimate Tennis Player's Vacation

 TennisFrance offers the ultimate tennis player's vacation - explore France and improve your game at the same time.
 You will play several hours of tennis a day under the supervision of a certified pro and play a match with members of a French tennis club.
 When you aren't playing tennis you will enjoy your deluxe hotel, the gourmet food, and our daily excursions.
-Grab your racket and your tennis playing friends and come join us for a once in a lifetime vacation!
+Grab your racquet and your tennis playing friends and come join us for a once in a lifetime vacation!

 Click here to see more information on TENNISFRANCE.net.